About

 Gennaro started as an illustrator and stand-up comic.
 Her singing impressions of rock stars led to television appearances on Today, PM Magazine, and Sunday Comics.
-She hosted SHOWTIME’s White Hot Weekend Report, and voiced skits on “The Late Show with David Letterman, while performing at New York’s top comedy clubs including The Original Improv, Catch a Rising Star, and The Comic Strip as well as The Toyota Comedy Festival.
-Cabaret credits include “Those Gennaro Sisters”, a singing comedy act with her sisters Ellen and Mary Jo (Carolines, The Duplex, Horn of Plenty, Studio 54, West Bank Cafe), and her solo show series, “Me Jane”.
+She hosted SHOWTIME’s White Hot Weekend Report, voiced skits on “The Late Show with David Letterman, and performed at NYC comedy clubs (The Original Improv, Catch a Rising Star, The Comic Strip) and in The Toyota Comedy Festival.

 A radio personality, and comedy writer, Gennaro did commentary on NPR’s All Things Considered.
 She was the rare female writer/cast member on the” Imus in the Morning Program” (WFAN).
 Other writer/performer radio credits include The American Comedy Network (ACN) and Joey Reynolds (WNBC).
 Gennaro was signed to a lucrative contract to be a traffic reporter in the afternoon drive despite not knowing how to drive or for that matter, where the boroughs were.
 Though not a fan of the sport, Gennaro became the color commentator on cable’s The Cavalcade of Boxing and host of Cable TV’s Cue On J, interviewing seminal New York City personalities.
 Highlight: Dick Gregory at The Bitter End.